bonitasoft/bonita-doc/md/jboss-bundle.md

 You will find here steps needed to install and configure a JBoss bundle.

-The JBoss bundle is a zip archive that contains the Red Hat JBoss JEE application server packaged with Bonita BPM web application and [Bonita configuration folder](BonitaBPM_platform_setup.md).
+The JBoss bundle is a zip archive that contains the Red Hat JBoss JEE application server packaged with Bonita BPM Portal and [Bonita configuration folder](BonitaBPM_platform_setup.md).
 The JBoss bundle is a regular zip archive based on the JBoss zip distribution.

 ## Installation of the JBoss bundle